Keep in mind that these topics only provide educational information and are in no way financial advice.

 USDA and Djed will also offer new ways to pay.
 Sometimes it’s just more convenient to pay for something denominated in USD.
 No one ever said more options were a bad thing!

 And finally, these stablecoins will give Web3 newcomers a low-stress way to participate.
 Many users want to explore the benefits of Web3 without making an “investment.”
 They don’t want to take the time to pour over candlesticks and be concerned about if they’re buying crypto at the opportune price – they may just want to check out a DApp!
 Stablecoins allow users a quick way to join the ecosystem without the stress that their purchasing power might drop over time.

-USDA – Cardano’s regulatory-compliant USD-backed stablecoin for the ecosystem – is scheduled to launch in early 2023 and bring value to Cardano’s Web3 ecosystem of decentralized applications.
-USDA will be a native token to the Cardano blockchain that is backed 1:1 by real-world reserves.
+USDA – Cardano’s regulatory-compliant fully-backed stablecoin for the ecosystem – is scheduled to launch in early 2023 and bring value to Cardano’s Web3 ecosystem of decentralized applications.
+USDA will be a native token to the Cardano blockchain that is backed 1:1.
 It’s meant to be a stable asset that can unlock fast global transactions without legacy banking and payment infrastructure delays.
 USDA is the key that will unlock all of the future use cases and applications that will be available on Anzens.